Veridise/zirgen-to-llzk/doc/2_tools.md

 passes on ZHL, ZML, and LLZK IR files.
 You can refer to the `mlir-opt` documentation for a general overview of the operation of `*-opt` tooling, but note that many options and passes available in `mlir-opt` are not available in `zklang-opt`.
 `zklang-opt -h` will show a list of all available flags and options.
+This includes the standard `mlir-opt` options along with the passes used for lowering to LLZK.

 ## Zklang Pass Documentation {#passes}